rchrdgigan/vehicle-reservation-system/README.md

 ```

 -   To migrate and seed the database
-    > Note! make it sure that you have already created a database before doing this and assign it to your .env file
+    > Note! make it sure that you have already created a database before doing this and configure or assign it to your .env file

 ```bash
 php artisan migrate --seed